Ricky Davao, Rina Reyes return to the CCP stage in “Baka Naman Hindi”

 Ricky and Rina are joined in Baka Naman Hindi by a stellar cast that also include Lou Veloso, Tex Ordoñez de Leon, Nazer Salcedo, Rafa Siguion Reyna, Nelsito Gomez, Raffy Tejada, Gilleth Sandico, Mosang, Jef Henson Dy, Felipe Ronnie Martinez and Wenah Nagales.

 A presentation of the CCP, Baka Naman Hindi was adapted by Virgilio Beer Flores.
-Ohm David designed the sets, James Reyes is costume designer, TJ Ramos is sound designer, and Dennis Marasigan is director and lighting designer.
+Ohm David designed the sets, James Reyes is the costume designer, TJ Ramos is the sound designer, and Dennis Marasigan is the director and lighting designer.

 The play goes onstage at the Tanghalang Aurelio Tolentino (CCP Little Theater) on October 18 to 21 at 8:00 p.m. and October 20 to 21 at 3:00 p.m.
 Tickets at P1,000 and P1,200 (with discounts for students, senior citizens, government employees and groups) are available through the CCP Box Office (832-3704) and Ticketworld (891-9999).